pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Put an image inside the given rectangle.
 The image can be taken from a pixmap, a file or a memory area - of these parameters **exactly one** must be specified.

-      .. versionchanged:: 1.14.11
-         By default, the image keeps its aspect ratio.
+         .. versionchanged:: 1.14.11 By default, the image keeps its aspect ratio.

-      :arg rect-like rect: where to put the image on the page.
+      :arg rect_like rect: where to put the image on the page.
 Only the rectangle part which is inside the page is used.
 This intersection must be finite and not empty.

-         .. versionchanged:: 1.14.13
-            The image is now always placed **centered** in the rectangle.
+         .. versionchanged:: 1.14.13 The image is now always placed **centered** in the rectangle.

       :arg str filename: name of an image file (all formats supported by MuPDF -- see :ref:`ImageFiles`).
 If the same image is to be inserted multiple times, choose one of the other two options to avoid some overhead.

-      :arg bytes|bytearray|io.BytesIO stream: image in memory (all formats supported by MuPDF -- see :ref:`ImageFiles`).
+      :arg bytes,bytearray,io.BytesIO stream: image in memory (all formats supported by MuPDF -- see :ref:`ImageFiles`).
 This is the most efficient option.

-         .. versionchanged:: 1.14.13
-            ``io.BytesIO`` is now also supported.
+         .. versionchanged:: 1.14.13 ``io.BytesIO`` is now also supported.

       :arg pixmap: a pixmap containing the image.
       :type pixmap: :ref:`Pixmap`

-      :arg int rotate: rotate the image.
+      :arg int rotate: .. versionadded:: v1.14.11 rotate the image.
 Must be an integer multiple of 90 degrees.
 If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convertToPDF`) first and then use :meth:`Page.showPDFpage` instead.

-         .. versionadded:: v1.14.11

-      :arg bool keep_proportion: maintain the aspect ratio of the image.
+      :arg bool keep_proportion: .. versionadded:: v1.14.11 maintain the aspect ratio of the image.

-         .. versionadded:: v1.14.11

       For a description of ``overlay`` see :ref:`CommonParms`.